By Michael Turton

 I attended East Carolina University, but my father, a railroad worker, pushed me to do things like study French at the Sorbonne.
 That helped me get hired.
 Knowing history, and watching the news, are important.
 I was in England on the day of the Brexit vote.
 During Haiti’s earthquake I helped shuttle relief workers.
 I read about banking issues in Buenos Aires and all of a sudden I’m there — and can’t get any cash.
 The job hasn’t made me rich, but I have been enriched.

-2 thoughts on “5 Questions: George Lindsey
+2 replies on “5 Questions: George Lindsey”

 1. I know George and his wife from my days at Grey Printing.
 Always enjoyed their visits.
 He always had a great story to tell.
 Michael Turton really captured his personality too.